 TAG: name writing in public space (2nd Edition)

-This book is a report on the "Tag Conference" held at the Freie Universität Berlin in 2017.
+This book is a report published on the occasion of the "Tag Conference" held at the Freie Universität Berlin in 2017.

 Tag has rarely been seriously examined.
 The Tag Conference is a first attempt to conceptually frame the contemporary Tag and study it alongside its many largely ignored historical antecedents.
 The informal writing of names in public spaces is an age-old practice, probably as old as writing itself.
 Over the last century it has acquired an unprecedented intensity and become the central feature of several full-fledged popular cultures around the world.